jordanpoulton/design-sprint/0-Pre-Sprint/README.md

 **Facilitator** Leads the design sprint.
 Guides the sprint from start to completion.
+- Jordan?

 **Recorder** Takes notes, photographs and is in charge of the documentation for the sprint.
+- Jordan?

 **Product Owner** Typically the client and the person with the initial product vision.
 This person has final say in the product.
+- Jordan?

+CAN 1 PERSON BE ALL THREE??

 ### Set expectations for the outcome for the sprint